commoncriteria/bluetooth/README.md

 7. Remove this content from the readme, up to the line below and customize (look for 'QQQQ' and 'pp-template').

 Note: Adding this project to the Travis CI live build requires special permission and cannot be done without assistance.
+Contact the the framework coordinators for more informatino.

 For more information see the [PP Development Wiki](https://github.com/commoncriteria/pp-template/wiki).